 Elected members of the Board of Directors shall serve for a term of two years with an option to extend for an additional year.
+The term will commence on the day of their election at the Annual General Meeting of the Association.
 The Board shall make the decision annually on any one-year extensions.
-(05/20) This decision shall be based on the recommendation of the Governance and Continuity Committee, taking into consideration the best needs of the organization and Board.
+This decision shall be based on the recommendation of the Governance and Continuity Committee, taking into consideration the best needs of the organization and Board.
 To increase continuity, no more than one-third of the nine positions (three positions) will normally turn over each year.
 (6/16)